Woman sentenced for taking Social Security benefits after dumping mom’s body into river - NewsBreak

 48-year-old Beth Beamer was sentenced to 16 months in prison after pleading guilty to theft of government property.

-The U.S. Attorney’s Office said Beamer admitted to taking the body of her mother, Rena Beamer, from their Mauldin home and throwing it down a roadside embankment into a river near Tryon after she had died in August 2017.Phenix City double homicide suspect escaped a possible murder conviction in 2015 bar shooting when witness refused to testify
+The U.S. Attorney’s Office said Beamer admitted to taking the body of her mother, Rena Beamer, from their Mauldin home and throwing it down a roadside embankment into a river near Tryon after she had died in August 2017.Spartanburg discontinues downtown Ferris wheel after community concerns

 The Social Security Administration said benefits were suspended in May 2020 and were restarted after Beth Beamer called in December 2020, impersonating her mother, to provide an updated mailing address and bank account for payments, according to the U.S. Attorney’s Office.